 I hate that.
 People who confuse being mean-spirited and insecure with ‘being honest’.
 Grow the fuck up and quit being a douche-bag.

-She sniffed dismissively.
+She had sniffed dismissively.
 “It’s icky.”

-“Seriously?
-That’s your argument?
+“Wow.
 You should be a lawyer.”

 She wasn’t even a little offended.
 In fact, she giggled.